electron-userland/electron-builder/README.md

 Real project example — [onshape-desktop-shell](https://github.com/develar/onshape-desktop-shell).

+Consider to use `nsis` target for Windows ([auto-update](https://github.com/electron-userland/electron-builder/issues/529) will be implemented this month) for new projects.

 # Two package.json structure

 We recommend to use two package.json files (it is not required, you can build your project with any structure).